Back to articles list

 I hope the database design interview questions in this article help prepare you for your interview.
 In addition, you can use a data modeling skills test.
 I wish you the best in landing a good job as a data modeler.

-As a final comment, let me add that your skills assessment is not over once you get your job and start working.
+As a final comment, let me add that your skills assessments are not over once you get your job and start working.
 Instead, your evaluation goes on, only it is no longer based on questions for you to answer.
 You need to show results and good performance day by day.

 go to top